Embrace Change: Harnessing Vulnerability for Personal Growth

 The catch-22 came home to roost as:

-There was - no lies - an ever-mounting anxiety as the months, weeks, and days ticked by.
+There has been - no lies - an ever-mounting anxiety as the months, weeks, and days tick by.
 I had been postponing any real action and playing out ALL the what-ifs of making life as it is work.

 That included all the “valid” reasoning behind NOT giving myself a shot.

-I know I had done everything possible to hold myself in the mold I had formed for myself as “safe” and “stable.”
+I know I had done everything possible to hold myself in the mold I had formed as “safe” and “stable.”

 But the reality was that staying safe and stable had left me at a real risk of losing all I’d worked so hard for.